francistor/simpleprofiler/README.md

 # simpleprofiler
-Simple disk, network and database operations performance measurement tool
+Simple disk, network and database operations performance measurement tool for my personal use

 # Purpose
 Simple utility to measure the performance the following operations: